 If you are attending a different institution and are interested in transferring to UT for one of our programs, you must complete the general university application.
 When filling out your application, select which degree you’re most interested in for your first choice major: Bachelor of Architecture, Bachelor of Fine Arts in Graphic Design, or Bachelor of Science in Interior Architecture.
 A college GPA of 3.0 or higher is required for consideration.

-We encourage you to attend one of our virtual information sessions; these are curated specifically for transfer students and will review information about the application process, important deadlines, and give you an opportunity to ask any questions you have.
+We encourage you to attend one of our virtual transfer student information sessions (see below); these are curated specifically for transfer students and will review information about the application process, important deadlines, and give you an opportunity to ask any questions you have.

 Students hangout in the Humanities/Art & Architecture Quad on August 28, 2024.
 Photo by Steven Bridges/University of Tennessee.Architecture and interior architecture external transfer applicants can select either a summer or a fall start only.
 Graphic design applicants can select spring or fall entry.
 For external transfer applicants, we recommend submitting your application by the early-action deadline of November 1.
 Transfer applications will be considered after this deadline, if availability remains.